SamGuay/academic-www/content/en/docs/managing-content.md

     hugo new --kind authors authors/firstname-lastname

 Then edit the newly created file `content/authors/firstname-lastname/_index.md`.
 Once you have edited all parameters in the front matter (top of the file), you can simply add content (below the final `---`).
-If you want to display a photo, upload a picture named `avatar.png` in the `authors/firstname-lastname/` directory and it will appear automatically.
+If you want to display another picture than the avatar provided, simply upload a picture and name it `avatar.png` to overwrite the former in the `authors/firstname-lastname/` directory.

-please refer to the [Getting Started]({{< relref "get-started.md#introduce-yourself" >}}) guide.

 ## Create a project